abugroon/Library-Management-System/README.md

 - Borrowing workflow: enforce copy availability and per-role loan limits (students up to 3, professors up to 5).
 - Track active loans with automatic due dates (14 days for students, 28 days for professors).
 - Persist all data to `data/library.dat` so the catalogue and members survive restarts.
+- Auto-incrementing numeric IDs for books and users to keep references simple.

 ## Project Structure
 ```